OSTEOPATHIC BOARD CERTIFICATION

 Longitudinal Assessment Fees

-Once you begin longitudinal assessment participation, you must register during each year of the three-year OCC cycle.
+Once you begin longitudinal assessment participation, registration is required annually throughout the cycle.
 A $200 fee will be assessed annually at the time of registration.
+If you register after the registration deadline, you will be charged a $50 late fee.

-The following references are provided as a preparation tool for the 2024 Longitudinal Assessment.
+The following references are provided as a preparation tool for the longitudinal assessment.

 Longitudinal Assessment FAQs